 Experimenting with Kato Polyclay

-After some unsuccessful experiments with Kato Polyclay, I ended
+After some unsuccessful experiments with Kato Polyclay, I ended up turning it all into mosaic tiles |

 This weekend I finally got to try using the little sample packs of Kato Polyclay I ordered a while ago.
 I knew that it was the old, hard to condition formula - and it certainly was!
 After everything I have read about Kato being the best polymer clay for professionals to use, I was seriously thinking about switching to it.
 I am so glad I got these trials packs first, because even if the latest formula is easier to condition, I just could not work with it due to the smell.
 I have a very acute sense of smell and just did not like the very 'plasticy' smell it had, which got even stronger when it was baking.
 I really found it unpleasant and could not wait to stop working with it.
 It looks like I am sticking with Premo Sculpey.